Why is Open Language?

 Subscribe to Open Language

-a tiny ritual & poetry book review by writer and somatic coach, emily brandt, delivered at each full moon
+a tiny ritual & poetry review by writer and somatic creative coach, emily brandt, delivered at each full moon

 People